 Camera Obscura was the directorial debut of Aaron B. Koontz.
 It is based on Koontz’s short film Aperture (2015) where he was given money to expand it to a feature film.
-Koontz subsequently went on to produce the horror anthology Scare Package (2019) and direct the Rad Chad’s Horror Emporium, Horror Hypothesis episode.
+Koontz subsequently went on to direct the horror Western The Pale Door (2020) and produce the horror anthology Scare Package (2019) and direct the Rad Chad’s Horror Emporium, Horror Hypothesis episode.

 On a similar theme to this there was The Twilight Zone episode A Most Unusual Camera (1960) about a camera that predicts events five minutes in the future and the film Time Lapse (2014) about the camera that takes pictures 24 hours into the future.
 That said, the premise of Camera Obscura – a camera that predicts deaths ahead of time – is an original one.
 There is an undeniable fascination to seeing the rules of what is happening play out.
 The film finds its heart of darkness from about the point that Christopher Denham starts going to extremes to prevent wife Nadja Bobyleva from becoming the next victim.
 A very similar premise was subsequently used in Polaroid (2019).